 Start with a Sample

 The best way to determine which type of adhesive-backed fastener is right for your product is to try some samples from your hook and loop fastener supplier.
+Halco provides both adhesives that are pre-coated on the hook and loop material and custom lamination services using pressure sensitive adhesives from major manufacturers like 3M.
 Testing your product prototype prior to full-scale production is crucial.
 The adhesive-backed fastener should be tested, both in the lab and under real-world conditions, to ensure the adhesive bond can be maintained throughout the product lifecycle.

 Testing a prototype prior to full-scale production is crucial.